StepSisStuck/MST-SC/README.md

 ## Workflow to Convert Markdown Files to Text

 This repository includes a workflow to convert markdown files to text files.
 The workflow is defined in `.github/workflows/ConvertMarkDowntoTXT.yml`.
-It runs on push to the main branch and can also be manually triggered.
+It runs on push to the main branch, IT WILL NOT WORK IF YOU TRIGGER IT MANUALLY.
 The converted text files are stored in the `txt` directory.